jakob-david/numeric_option_pricing/README.md

 ### Wiener Process
 A process where the value of a variable changes over time in an uncertain way is called a stochastic process.
 Furthermore, a Markov process is a special kind of stochastic process.
 At this particular process only the current value of the variable is relevant for the prediction of the future value.
 A stock price is thought to follow a Markov process (Hull, 2015).

-According to Hull a process is a Wiener process if two properties hold true:
+According to Hull (Hull, 2015: p.
+304) a process is a Wiener process if two properties hold true:

-“
 - Property 1: The change $∆z$ during a small period of time $∆t$ is $\Delta z = \epsilon \sqrt{\Delta t}$, where $\epsilon$ has a standard normal distribution $\phi(0,1)$.

 - Property 2: 	The values of $∆z$ for any two different short intervals of time are independent.

-“(Hull, 2015: p.
-304)

 A generalized Wiener Process has the following form (Hull, 2015)